vleema/turing-machine-sim/README.md

 echo "input" | cargo r --release -- <machine_description_file>
 ```

 The program will read from stdin until EOF.
+The exit code will be 0 if the machine ends in a accepting state and 1 otherwise.

 The machine description comes from a file in the following format: